-HLH is uncommon.
-It affects mostly infants < 18 mo.
+Hemophagocytic lymphohistiocytosis (HLH) is uncommon.
+It affects mostly infants < 18 months.
 It involves a defect in targeted killing and the inhibitory controls of natural killer and cytotoxic T cells, resulting in excessive cytokine production and accumulation of activated T cells and macrophages in various organs.
-Cells in the bone marrow and/or spleen may attack RBCs, WBCs, and/or platelets.
+Cells in the bone marrow and/or spleen may attack red blood cells, white blood cells, and/or platelets.

 HLH is diagnosed when patients fulfill at least 5 of the criteria described below or have a mutation in a known HLH-associated gene.

-Acquired HLH can be associated with other immune disorders (eg, leukemias, lymphomas, SLE, RA, polyarteritis nodosa, sarcoidosis, progressive systemic sclerosis, Sjögren syndrome, Kawasaki disease) and can occur in kidney or liver transplant recipients.
-Acquired HLH may be caused by those disorders or the immunosuppressive regimens used to treat them, and possibly by infections.
+Acquired HLH can be associated with infections (eg, Epstein-Barr virus, cytomegalovirus, or others), cancer (eg, leukemias, lymphomas), immune disorders (eg, systemic lupus erythematosus, rheumatoid arthritis, polyarteritis nodosa, sarcoidosis, progressive systemic sclerosis, Sjögren syndrome, Kawasaki disease) and can occur in kidney or liver transplant recipients.

-In both forms, genetic abnormalities, clinical manifestations, and outcomes tend to be similar.
+In both familial and acquired forms, genetic abnormalities, clinical manifestations, and outcomes tend to be similar.

 Splenomegaly (spleen palpable > 3 cm below costal margin)

-Hypertriglyceridemia (fasting triglycerides > 2.0 mmol/L or > 3 standard deviations [SD] more than normal value for age) or hypofibrinogenemia (fibrinogen < 1.5 g/L or > 3 SD less than normal value for age)
+Hypertriglyceridemia (fasting triglycerides > 177 mg/dL [2.0 mmol/L] or > 3 standard deviations [SD] more than normal value for age) or hypofibrinogenemia (fibrinogen < 150 mg/dL [1.5 g/L] or > 3 SD less than normal value for age)